-We’ve all seen those advertisements for reward money in exchange for information leading to an arrest in a crime.
+We’ve all seen Crime Stoppers advertisements offering money in exchange for crime tips.
 In 1994, a man responded to one of these with the wrong information, setting in motion the wrongful convictions of Fred Lawrence and Paul Jenkins.

-Donna Meagher’s body is found in the Colorado Gulch
+Donna Meagher’s body found in the Colorado Gulch

-At about 9:30 a.m. that same morning, Meagher’s body was found 18 miles away from the saloon in the Colorado Gulch.
-Investigators deduced that while closing the bar that night, Meagher was robbed, abducted, and struck in the head 10 to 12 times with the claw end of a hammer.
+At about 9:30 a.m. that same morning, Donna’s body was found 18 miles away from the saloon in the Colorado Gulch.
+Investigators inferred that while closing the bar that night, Donna was robbed, abducted, and struck in the head 10 to 12 times with the claw end of a hammer.

 This violent case went cold until Crime Stoppers offered a reward for anyone willing to provide information.
 It was only then, around nine months after the crime, that Dan Knipschield stepped forward.
-Hoping to cash in on the reward, Knipschield told police that his 31-year-old son-in-law, Fred Lawrence, was involved.
+Hoping to cash in on the reward, he told police that his 31-year-old son-in-law, Fred, was involved.

-In an attempt to assist authorities and incriminate Lawrence, Knipschield agreed to wear a concealed tape recorder and talk to Lawrence about the crime.
-Knipschield would later tell authorities that Lawrence admitted to committing the crime with 39-year-old Jenkins.
-However, due to a malfunction with the tape recorder, there was no actual recording of this conversation or alleged confession.
+In an attempt to assist authorities and incriminate Fred, Dan agreed to wear a concealed tape recorder and talk to Fred about the crime.
+Dan later told authorities that Fred admitted to committing the crime with 39-year-old Paul.
+However, due to a supposed malfunction with the tape recorder, there was no actual recording of this alleged confession.

-This did not prevent detectives from interviewing and confronting Lawrence.
-While Lawrence denied involvement in the crime, he implicated Jenkins and Jimmy Lee Amos, a mentally challenged man under the care of Jenkins and his wife.
-However, shortly after pointing the finger at Jenkins and Amos, Lawrence recanted the statement, telling investigators it was a lie.
+This did not prevent detectives from interviewing and confronting Fred.
+While Fred denied involvement in the crime, under duress, he implicated Paul and Jimmy Lee Amos, a mentally impaired man under the care of Paul and his wife.
+Fred recanted the statement shortly after.

-Despite this recantation, detectives pushed ahead and interviewed Jenkins and Amos.
-They also interviewed Jenkin’s wife, Mary Jenkins, for around eight hours.
-It was during this lengthy interview that Mary Jenkins confessed to witnessing Paul Jenkins, Lawrence and Amos attack and bludgeon Meagher at the Jackson Creek Saloon.
+Despite this recantation, detectives pushed ahead and interviewed Paul and Jimmy Lee.
+They also interviewed Paul’s wife, Mary Jenkins, for around eight hours.
+It was during this lengthy interview that Mary confessed to witnessing Fred, Paul, and Jimmy Lee kill Donna.

-The detectives conducting the interview that allegedly contained this incriminating testimony said it was recorded.
+The detectives conducting this interview said it was recorded.
 However, the tape was never produced because it was lost in the mail.
-Yet, following the interview, in the fall of 1994, Paul Jenkins and Lawrence were both charged with Deliberate Homicide, Aggravated Kidnapping, and Robbery.
+Following the interview, in the fall of 1994, Fred and Paul were both charged with Deliberate Homicide, Aggravated Kidnapping, and Robbery.

 Convicted based on unreliable testimony

-Several months later, in January 1995, a forensic psychiatrist examined Mary Jenkins who had given the testimony implicating Lawrence and Paul Jenkins.
-After this examination, it was concluded that Mary Jenkins suffered from dementia, organic brain damage, and had an IQ of 70.
+In January 1995, a forensic psychiatrist examined Mary, who had given the testimony implicating Fred and Paul.
+The psychiatrist concluded that Mary suffered from dementia and organic brain damage and had an IQ of 70.
 An IQ of this level was low enough to suggest restricted mental capacity.
-She would ultimately die within five years of the trial from complications related to Alzheimer’s.
+She died within five years of the trial from complications related to Alzheimer’s Disease.

-However, Mary Jenkins was declared competent despite these diagnoses demonstrating her diminished mental bandwidth.
-The case’s prosecutor, Mike McGrath (who went on to become the Chief Justice of the Montana Supreme Court), went as far as to declare that he did not have a case against Lawrence and Paul Jenkins without Mary Jenkins’ testimony.
+The Court declared Mary competent to testify despite the results of the examination.
+The case’s prosecutor, Mike McGrath, who went on to become the Chief Justice of the Montana Supreme Court, went as far as to declare that he did not have a case against Fred and Paul without Mary’s testimony.

 A new suspect emerges

-In 2015, MTIP filed a motion for DNA testing of physical evidence from the crime scene including vaginal swabs, hair fibers, fingernail clippings, rope, and a cigarette butt found near Meagher’s body.
-District Court Judge Kathy Seeley granted the motion in August of 2016.
+In 2015, MTIP took on the case and filed a motion for DNA testing of physical evidence from the crime scene, including vaginal swabs, hair fibers, fingernail clippings, rope, and a cigarette butt found near Donna’s body.
+District Court Judge Kathy Seeley granted the motion in August 2016.

-While waiting for the DNA test results, Fred Nelson implicated his uncle, David Nelson, in the murder of Meagher.
-Fred Nelson revealed that his uncle admitted to robbing the bar and killing Meagher.
-This was not the first time Fred Nelson brought this information forward.
-He told lawyers and law enforcement in 1988, but they said nothing could be done without corroborating evidence.
+While waiting for the DNA test results, Fred Nelson implicated his uncle David Nelson in the murder.
+This was not the first time he brought this information forward.
+He told lawyers and law enforcement in 1998, but they said nothing could be done without corroborating evidence.

-By this time, David Nelson was incarcerated for murdering two people in Deer Lodge, Montana, in 2015.
-Similar to Meagher, both victims were beaten to death with a hammer.
-When investigators interviewed David Nelson, he denied killing Meagher.
-However, he did admit to driving a white Dodge in 1994, which one witness claimed to have seen driving away from the bar around closing time on the night of Meagher’s murder.
+By this time, David was incarcerated for murdering two other people in Deer Lodge, Montana, in 2015.
+Similar to Donna, both victims were beaten to death with a hammer.
+When investigators interviewed David, he denied killing Donna.
+However, he did admit to driving a white Dodge in 1994, which one witness saw driving away from the bar around closing time on the night of Donna’s murder.

-None of the DNA on the evidence tested was consistent with Lawrence or Paul Jenkins.
-Additionally, a DNA profile extracted from the rope found near Meagher’s body was consistent with David Nelson’s DNA.
+None of the DNA on the evidence tested was consistent with Fred or Paul’s DNA.
+But a DNA profile extracted from the rope found near Donna’s body was consistent with David’s.
 Based on this discovery, MTIP filed a motion to vacate the convictions in January 2018.
-Judge Seeley granted the motion based on the newly discovered DNA evidence and because Fred Nelson’s description of what his uncle told him about the murder was more consistent with the physical evidence than the prosecution’s theory of Lawrence and Paul Jenkins being the perpetrators.
+Judge Seeley granted the motion based on the newly discovered DNA evidence and because David’s confession to his nephew was more consistent with the physical evidence than the case against Fred and Paul.

-The prosecution dismissed the charges on June 1, 2018, and Lawrence and Paul Jenkins were released from prison on April 17, 2018 after serving more than 23 years in prison each.
+The prosecution dismissed the charges on June 1, 2018, and Fred and Paul were released from prison on April 17, 2018, after serving 23 years each.